Table of Contents

 What is the Calla Lily?

 Calla lily is native to South Africa and consists of a yellow spike in the center of the flower (spadix) surrounded by the outer part or petal (spathe).
 It flourishes in warm environments with sufficient amounts of water, requiring minimal upkeep.
-The toughness and endurance of the Calla Lily plant means that it can grow in water and thrive even during winter, making it remarkably strong.
+The toughness and endurance of the Calla Lily plant mean that it can grow in water and thrive even during winter, making it remarkably strong.

 While most flowers can be used for medicinal purposes, the calla lily is not one of them because it’s mainly toxic.
 As such, it should never be ingested.
 However, in the past, the flower’s underground stem was used to dress up wounds.